-Gurudev Dutt focuses on the quantum control of condensed matter systems.
+Gurudev Dutt (CV) focuses on quantum control and quantum information in solid-state systems.
 Advances in material fabrication and nanotechnology have pushed modern electronic and optical devices to regimes where quantum properties of matter become important.
 A key feature of quantum physics is the quantum superposition principle.
 For a single particle, this permits the existence of a phase coherent quantum wavefunction; for two or more particles, quantum entangled wavefunctions exhibit non-classical correlations between the particles.
 Quantum coherence and entanglement are not only the cornerstone of modern physics, but also have become tools in the growing field of quantum information science and technology with which to realize new paradigms for secure communication, enhanced computation, and precision metrology.

 For more information on his research, please visit: www.duttlab.pitt.edu